This chapter explains what Claude Code is, how it differs from other AI tools, and how the roles split between you and it. Reading time: 5 minutes.

 4. Plan and execute plans

 You give it a multi-step plan, and it executes it task by task with checkpoints between each step.
-If a step breaks something, it stops and fixes before continuing.
+If a step breaks the build, it stops and fixes before continuing.

 5. Maintain consistency

-Thanks to the CLAUDE.md file (which we'll cover in chapter 3), Claude Code respects your conventions across the entire project: same names, same patterns, same colors, same language.
+Thanks to the CLAUDE.md file (covered in chapter 3), Claude Code respects your conventions across the entire project: same names, same patterns, same colors, same language.

 The analogy: you = project manager, Claude = senior developer

 Imagine you hire an ultra-fast senior developer, available 24/7, who never gets tired.
-He's technically excellent, but he needs three things from you:
+Technically excellent, but he needs three things from you:

 You, the project manager - You describe what you want to build and why - You choose between the options Claude proposes (it always leaves you the choice) - You visually test the app in your browser (Claude doesn't see the screen) - You validate saves (commits) and deployments to production - You bring your business knowledge, you know what your users need